MSc Biomaterials / Course details

-The MSc in Biomaterials provides you with a through training in current clinically used biomaterials and state of the art advances in these in research.
+The MSc in Biomaterials provides you with a thorough training in current clinically used biomaterials and state of the art advances in these in research.
 The clinical application module will cover generations of biomaterials in orthopaedics and cardiovascular.
 In addition it will aim to give an introduction to foreign body reactions to these materials.
 You will also be trained on advanced biomaterials including nanomaterials, natural materials and soft matter.
 Further, we will also introduce techniques associated with translation of research from lab to clinic.
 Additionally, there will be a 5 months long project component which will give you hands-on training on development and testing of novel biomaterials.
 This MSc is the ideal preparation for a career either in industry as a biomaterial scientist, or for cutting-edge academic research.

 - To develop students knowledge base in biomaterial structure, manufacture and use.

 - To develop students critical analysis of biomaterial development and methods of application.

 - To provide students with the tools to communicate advances and deficiencies of biomaterials to clinicians and healthcare professionals.

 Advanced materials programmes with strong focus on research from the start.

 Teaching and learning

 The course is delivered through a mix of lecturing, blended small and small group tutorials with hands on research training.

 We use a range of teaching and learning methods, including tutorials, workshops, seminars and research projects.
 These are supported by an e-learning infrastructure that includes on-line feedback, lecture and lab podcasting and close academic supervision.

 Find out more by visiting the postgraduate teaching and learning page.